TTTTMMMM/chairLocations/README.md

         );
 ```

-Firebase needed to create the following index (sorted list of a field):
+Firebase needed to create the following "composite index."
+When the listener above failed the first time I ran it, the developer-friendly error pointed me to a URL, where I instructed Firebase to construct this "composite index," which is not automatically created by Firebase, unlike a single-field index, which is automatically created by Firebase on every field in a document.
+(An index is a sorted list of, usually one, field that makes querying fast.):

 ![](/markdownImages/indexForQuery.png)